ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 If a response contains both the `Retry-After` and the `RateLimit-Reset` header fields, the value of `RateLimit-Reset` MUST be consistent with the one of `Retry-After`.

-When using a quota policy involving more than one window, the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.
+When using a quota policy involving more than one time-window, the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.

-Under certain conditions, a server MAY artificially lower `RateLimit` headers values, eg. to respond to Denial of Service attacks or in case of resource saturation.
+Under certain conditions, a server MAY artificially lower `RateLimit` headers values between subsequent requests, eg. to respond to Denial of Service attacks or in case of resource saturation.

+# Receiving Rate-Limit headers

+A client MUST process the received `RateLimit` headers.

+`RateLimit` headers with malformed values MAY be ignored.

+A client SHOULD NOT exceed the request-quota expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.

+A client MUST validate the values received in the `RateLimit` headers before using them and check if there are significant discrepancies with the expected ones.
+This includes a `RateLimit-Reset` moment too far in the future or a `request-quota` too high.

+If a response contains both the `RateLimit-Remaining` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Remaining` header field MAY be ignored.

 # Examples